 Many use abrasive language for shock value.
-If they want to drive a point home, they concatenate a curse and call it done.
+If they want to drive a point home, they use a curse and call it done.

 Curse words have absolutely zero flavor.
 Their limited palette and overuse has made them devoid of all meaning.
 They literally communicate nothing other than your profoundly lazy character and obvious lack of articulateness.

 Words are a beautiful thing.
-Used in an articulatory manner, they can be quite colorful without being “colorful.”
-What you are trying to say with an expletive can always be said with more emphasis using other descriptors.
+They can be colorful without being “colorful.”
+What you are trying to say with an expletive can always be said using other descriptors.